JudiniLabs/code-gpt-docs/docs/tutorial-basics/installation.md

 # Installation

 CodeGPT is accessible on both [VSCode](https://code.visualstudio.com/), [Cursor](https://cursor.sh/) and [Jetbrains](https://plugins.jetbrains.com/plugin/24372-codegpt-chat--ai-agents/).
 In this tutorial, we'll guide you through the installation process regardless of your preferred text editor.
-Let's get started!

 ## Visual Studio Code
 First download and install Visual Studio Code: [Download](https://code.visualstudio.com/download)

-### Install the Code GPT Extension
+### Install the CodeGPT Extension
 You can install the extension from the Visual Studio Marketplace, Open VSX, or directly from the Extensions tab in Visual Studio Code.

+### VSCode Markteplace tab
-:::note Search for Code GPT in the Extensions tab
+:::note Search for CodeGPT in the Extensions tab
 <p align="center">
       <img src="https://github.com/davila7/code-gpt-docs/assets/37567214/7c3ad6a3-0f91-4d14-82df-b21fdf6521d0"/>
 </p>
 :::

-### VSCode Marketplace
+### VSCode Marketplace direcly
 You can either click on this link to go directly to the CodeGPT's Visual Studio Marketplace page:
 - [Download from Marketplace](https://marketplace.visualstudio.com/items?itemName=DanielSanMedium.dscodegpt)